-MongoDB is committed to pay equity, regardless of gender, ethnicity or other personal characteristics.
-To deliver on that commitment, we benchmark and set pay ranges based on market data and consider factors such as an employee's role and experience, the location of their job, and their performance.
+Finally, we are committed to pay equity, regardless of gender, ethnicity or other personal characteristics.
+To deliver on that commitment, we benchmark and set pay ranges based on market data and consider factors such as an employee's role and experience, job location and performance.
 In addition, to reduce the risk of bias and help ensure consistent pay practices, we use a third-party tool to conduct annual pay parity checks.

-Engagement
+Employee Engagement

-We conduct anonymous engagement surveys regularly to help us understand the employee experience, identify areas of strength and development opportunities among teams, and measure the effectiveness of our people and culture initiatives, including relating to the ongoing COVID-19 pandemic.
+We conduct anonymous engagement surveys regularly to help us understand the employee experience, identify areas of strength and development opportunities among teams, measure the effectiveness of our people and culture initiatives and understand employees' sentiments on management.
 These surveys are managed by a third-party vendor to encourage candor.
-The results are reviewed by senior management, who analyzes areas of progress or deterioration and works with their teams to determine which actions to take based on survey results.
+The results are reviewed by senior management, who analyze areas of progress or opportunity and work with their teams to determine actionable steps based on survey results.
+The results also drive organization-wide focus areas and commitments focused on leadership, culture and inclusion.